Jarrod475/recipeserver/README.md

 - How to use basic Oauth.
 - Verifying user logins.
-- sending and recieving info front client to server.
+- sending and recieving info from client to server.
 - Setting up a Google Oauth account and accessing the Google API.

 ## License